aiven/aiven-docs/docs/products/postgresql/howto/monitor-with-pgwatch2.md

 :::note
-Aiven for PostgreSQL supports the most popular extensions, but, due to security implications, can\'t support all the available extensions.
+Aiven for PostgreSQL supports the most popular extensions, but, due to security implications, can't support all the available extensions.
 Check
 [Extensions on Aiven for PostgreSQL®](/docs/products/postgresql/reference/list-of-extensions) and [Extensions on Aiven for PostgreSQL®](/docs/products/postgresql/reference/list-of-extensions) for details on the supported PostgreSQL extensions on the